Central Luzon

 Battle Sites and Landmarks

-Central Luzon was a key battleground during World War II.
-Sites like the Bataan Death March memorial and Mount Samat.
+Central Luzon was a key battleground during World War II—sites like the Bataan Death March memorial and Mount Samat.
 Serve as somber reminders of the sacrifices made during the war.
 These landmarks stand as testaments to the region’s resilience and courage in the face of adversity.

 Cultural Diversity in Central Luzon